Abhijit105/g-maps-second-brain/README.md

-# bare-bones-template
+# g-maps-second-brain
-This is a bare bones template for use in any kind of project
+This project is an attempt to connect the features of the already existing Google Maps API together with a driver's mind using Google Gemini.